Resolving NuGet dependency conflicts

 EPiServer.CloudPlatform.Cms 1.0.3 -> EPiServer.CMS.AspNetCore \[12.0.4, 13) -> EPiServer.CMS.Core 12.0.4 -> EPiServer.Framework 12.0.4

-Compare this to just one of the paths of EPiServer.CMS 12.1.0 we looked at in the previous section:
+Compare this to just one of the paths of EPiServer.CMS 12.1.0 you looked at in the previous section:

 EPiServer.CMS 12.1.0 -> EPiServer.CMS.AspNetCore.HtmlHelpers \[12.0.3, 13) -> EPiServer.CMS.AspNetCore.Mvc 12.0.3 -> EPiServer.CMS.AspNetCore.Routing 12.0.3 -> EPiServer.CMS.AspNetCore.Templating 12.0.3 -> EPiServer.CMS.AspNetCore 12.0.3 -> EPiServer.CMS.Core 12.0.3 -> EPiServer.Framework 12.0.3

-At this stage, you have to add a direct dependency to the project you can break the tie in this conflict, because the "nearest wins" rule in the dependency resolution rules that a direct project dependency wins over transitive dependencies.
+At this stage, you must add a direct dependency to the project.
+You can break the tie in this conflict because the "nearest wins" rule in the dependency resolution rules states that a direct project dependency wins over transitive dependencies.

-Although this still fails, continue to following the hints.
+Although this still fails, continue to follow the hints.

 Success!
-But even though the installation succeded, there are a couple of warnings.
+But even though the installation succeeded, there are a couple of warnings.

 warning NU1608: Detected package version outside of dependency constraint: EPiServer.Hosting 12.0.3 requires EPiServer.Framework (= 12.0.3) but version EPiServer.Framework 12.0.4 was resolved.